 And there is even a good chance you may already have some if not all of the ingredients on hand.
-If you don’t, they are worth buying, because each one of them can be used for several other beauty recipes, you can find right here on the blog.
+If you don’t, they are definitely worth purchasing, because each one of them can be used for several other of my skin and body care recipes right here on the blog.

-CHEAP AND EASY LUXURIOUS GIFTS YOU CAN MAKE IN NO TIME
+LUXURIOUS GIFTS YOU CAN MAKE IN NO TIME

-#1.
 SOOTHING AND RELAXING BATH SALT

 1 cup Epsom Salt – easily available at any drug store or Walmart and Target

 10-15 drops of high-quality essential oils like lavender, lemon, cedarwood, geranium – I buy mine here

 Totally optional: dried lavender buds.
 I just happened to some on hand and thought they would make a nice addition to this recipe.

 Epsom salt is also available as a lavender version.
 With most ingredients, I prefer to buy the plain variety and add my own oils, but the choice is entirely up to you, of course.